Pictured with her firstborn daughter, Vennessa Chow, 1980.

 She grew up as a military dependent and has lived all over the country from Kansas (Forbes AFB) to Laramie, Wyoming, then on to Rome, New York, San Diego, California, Arlington, Virginia (Pentagon), and finally Kailua, Hawaii (Hickam AFB) graduating from Kailua High School in 1974.
 As an adult, in the late 1970’s she moved back to San Diego to live with her sisters, then on to Los Angeles where she met and married her husband, Jeff Chow.
 As their family grew with their first daughter, Vennessa born in 1979, they moved to Washington state and bought a country home in Rainier.
 Jeff is a renowned Chinese Chef, working out of restaurants in both Seattle and Takoma, commuting home at every opportunity to be with Karen and their family.

 As a full-time mother, artist, and poet, Karen Lee was a very special person in many ways.
 She wrote a journal book of poetry called “How to Feel – Take a Special Spiritual Journey into Thoughts and Feelings” published in 2002 by 1stBooks Library.
 In 1986, she had taken a journey of soul and spirit.
 Karen went nowhere, yet went everywhere her thoughts could travel.
 She expanded her mind with understanding and climbed into the depths of feeling.
 With her book, she wanted to touch others in the same way.
 Karen didn’t expect everyone to agree with what she had found in the deep recess of her heart, her soul, but she hoped others would hear her out and take their own journey with her.
-People, who she only knew online, had read her newsletter saying much about her wit, her wisdom, and her poems.
-In addition, this book was a family affair to include contributions and illustrations created by her daughters at ages 14, 10, and 23, edited by her mother, known to her followers as Dr. Dris, with a credit to her son, Matthew for the idea of her poem, “No More Gloom”.
+People, who she only knew online, read her newsletter saying much about her wit, her wisdom, and her poems.
+In addition, this book was a family affair to include contributions and illustrations created by her daughters at ages 14, 10, and 23, edited by her mother (Dr. Dris), and with a credit to her son, Matthew Chow, for the idea of her poem, “No More Gloom”.

-There is a special place in her loving family’s heart and in Rainier, Washington for her cremated remains where a beautiful tree will be planted in her memory.
-In lieu of flowers, donations to the American Cancer Society may be offered by visiting the Karen Lee Chow Memorial Fund page online at http://main.acsevents.org/goto/KarenChowFund with more of her story.
+There is a special place in her loving family’s heart and in Rainier, Washington, where a beautiful tree is planted in her memory.